realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 to this second phase.

 Let's consider lexing and parsing in the context of the JSON format.
-As discussed in [xref](#handling-json-data), JSON has a variety of kinds of values, including numbers, strings, arrays, and objects, each with its own textual representation.
-For example, the following text represents an object containing a string labeled `title`, and an array containing two objects, each with a name and array of zip codes.
+Here's an example of a snippet of text that represents a JSON object containing a string labeled `title`, and an array containing two objects, each with a name and array of zip codes.

 ```frag
 ((typ json)(name parsing/example.json))
 ```

-We could use a type like the following for specifying a token.
+At a syntactic level, we can think of a JSON file as a series of simple logical units, like curly braces, square brackets, commas, colons, identifiers, numbers, and quoted strings.
+Thus, we could represent our JSON text as a sequence of tokens of the following type.

 ```frag
 ((typ ocaml)(name parsing/manual_token_type.ml))